Test Complete

 The most common sites for dislocation are the acromioclavicular joint which connects the collarbone to the shoulder, the shoulder itself, the elbow, wrists, and fingers.
 The hip and knee can also become dislocated.
 Hip fractures may also cause the hip joint to be unstable and cause the femur to slip out of the socket.

 Distinguishing between dislocations and fractures can be difficult.
-The telltale sign of dislocation would be an obvious deformity, but both share pain, swelling, bruising, and pain.
-Dislocations can have the effect of locking the joint since the disarticulated portion of the joint no longer is seated in its socket.
+The telltale sign of dislocation would be an obvious deformity, but both share pain, swelling, and bruising.
+Dislocations can have the effect of locking the joint since the disarticulated portion of the joint is no longer seated in its socket.

 MANAGEMENT: